TheTophatDemon/OU-GDA-Halloween-Jam-2021/README.md

 # Lost Dog - Entry for GDA Halloween Jam 2021
-Vector art by Jerrod, everything else by Xander.
+Vector art by Jerrod Burns, everything else by Xander.

 The "Spook Game" folder contains the unity project for the game.

-This is, for the most part, the final state of the game submitted to the jam, but with some small improvements to the HUD and attempted bug fixes.
-This game may be improved upon at some later date, but also may not.
+The original game code was made in the span of 3 (very busy college student) weeks.

-This code was made in the span of 3 (very busy college student) weeks and is very sloppy and undocumented.
-If there are *specific* questions about this code, contact TheTophatDemon on Discord.
+There have been several bug fixes and enhancements made since the game was initially released.

 [itch.io page](https://x54321.itch.io/lost-dog)